runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 * Requiring certain status checks to be passing
 * Requiring certain people to have reviewed and approved the pull request
 * Requiring `CODEOWNERS` to have reviewed and approved the pull request
-* Requiring that the branch is up to date with `master`
+* Requiring that the branch is up to date with `main`

 See [https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)
 for more details.